This is a fiction, based on fact. Some names have been changed. Dave`s hasn’t. When I asked him he said “Don`t be daft”.

 - It was Weatherall who called That`s The Way Love Is a modern Blues.
 When he was the guest of Radio One`s Heidi.
 Who admitted that she`d never heard the song before.
 Byron Stingily`s falsetto sings of love`s rush, knowing that endings, and sadness, are always not far away.
 But, rejoicing in this.
 Looking back at loves lost, with fondness.
 Smiling, and saying, “Thank you.”

-To be honest, in 1989, I was late to the party.
+To be honest, I was late to the party.
 The soundtrack had moved on from raw Chicago banging.
 The demented disorientation of Phuture`s Acid Tracks, Armando`s Land Of Confusion, Sleezy D`s I`ve Lost Control, and Bam Bam`s Where`s Your Child? (when I interviewed Bam Bam he told me that he`d been working on a score for one of the Nightmare On Elm Street movies.
 Which makes a lot of sense).
 By the time I got to Nicky Holloway`s Trip the music played was more sophisticated.

 Marshall Jefferson, with Ten City and Ce Ce Rogers, was signed to Atlantic.
 So there were bigger budgets, orchestral strings, etc. Releases from other Chicago House veterans – Marvin “Lil Louis” Burns, Steve “Silk” Hurley, Nathaniel “DJ Pierre” Jones, Victor “Romeo” Mitchell, Duane “Sterling Void” Pelt, Hot Mix 5`s Rafael Rosario, Adonis Smith, Duane Thamm Jr., and Byron “Jamie Principle” Walton – were increasingly accomplished.
 New York Paradise Garage-inspired productions were in.
 Proper songs, and arrangements, made overground by Dave Lee`s Republic Records, and his long-standing relationship with the amazing production team of Kevin Hedge, Chris Herbert, Josh Milan, AKA Blaze.
 New York also had Nu Groove, The Burrell Brothers, Rheji and Ronnie, and Ben Cenac.
 New York also had Nu Groove, The Burrell Brothers, Rheji and Ronnie, and Ben Cenac.
 Arthur Baker, David Cole & Robert Clivillés – Cole`s keys honed jamming live with DJ Bruce Forest at the legendary Better Days.
 Paul Simpson, Hippie Torrales, and Cassio Ware.
 Canada had Andrew Komis` Big Shot / Komix crew.
 Detroit`s chart-topping action came from Kevin “Master Reese” Saunderson.
 This music blasted out from everywhere.
 Shops, radios, car stereos.
 We were living in a land of Doug Lazy`s Let It Roll, which seemed to be playing constantly.